sceendy/sceendy.github.io/work.md

           <div class="tags">jQuery</div>
         </section>
         <p class="summary">
-          <strong>Details:</strong> I built the Extraco Rewards page for users to quickly find where they can filter to see where they can aquire Rewards.
-I did some maintenance after launch as well.
+          <strong>Details:</strong> I built the Extraco Rewards page for users to quickly find where they can filter to see where they can acquire Rewards for their spending.
         </p>
       </div>
     </div>